OlivierBlanvillain/monadic-html/README.md

 **Global mutable state, Booo!
 Booo!!!**

-`Var`s don't have to be globally exposed, you can instantiate them very locally:
+`Var`s don't have to be globally exposed, you can instantiate them locally:

 ```scala
 def createComponent(): xml.Node = {